pikaia79/baud/README.md

 ## Cluster Management

+cloud-native, and conainer-native

-runs on JDOS/Kubernetes across servers, racks, cells and regions
+runs on Kubernetes across servers, racks, and datacenters that could be cross regions.

 ## Partitioning